Nemure231/portare/docs/SETUP_META.md

  <img src="https://github.com/Nemure231/portare/blob/main/docs/META_IMG/m9.png" align="center" />
 <br><br>

-10. To delete the old items, you need to click the item, and then remove it one by one, clic the `trash` icon.
+10. To delete the old items, you need to click the item, and then remove it one by one, then click the `trash` icon.
  <img src="https://github.com/Nemure231/portare/blob/main/docs/META_IMG/m10.png" align="center" />
 <br><br>

-11. After you sure, you already delete all of those old items, you need to add the new one, yours items, so click `Add file` then `Upload files`
+11. After you already delete all of those old items, you need to add the new one, yours items, so click `Add file` then `Upload files`
  <img src="https://github.com/Nemure231/portare/blob/main/docs/META_IMG/m11.png" align="center" />
 <br><br>